 This info-graphic was created to illustrate a point often reinforced by the scientific community; that everything at its core is a chemical, which is true.
 I take issue, though, when this fact is used to promote the notion that manmade chemicals as safe as natural ones… in small doses.
 As though a human being could get cancer from eating (formaldehyde-containing) pears just as easily as they could from using, on average, 9 formaldehyde-releasing personal care products every day for most of their lives.

 For example, formaldehyde is already present in our blood and cells.
 Our bodies are quite familiar with it.
 And although it’s naturally present it pears, this type of formaldehyde isn’t harmful to us because our gut breaks it down after it is ingested.
 The route to formaldehyde toxicity is through inhalation, and it is dangerous when there is long-term exposure.
 Exposure to, let’s say, lathering up with formaldehyde-releasing shampoo and body wash, spritzing perfume in the morning, spraying cleaning products around the house, and maybe even visiting the nail salon.
 That’s hardly the same thing as eating pears.

-So, what exactly is a safe dose?
+So, what exactly is a safe dose of synthetic chemicals?
 Well, it’s supposed to mean that the amount of chemical present will do no harm.
 The problem is that safe limits are continually evolving.
 Safe doses currently do not take into account the risk of repeated, long-term exposure to one or more chemicals, the way in which they accumulate in the body, or the way they influence each other.
 Studies have shown chemicals to be carcinogenic (cancer-causing) decades after they have been released into the environment (DDT, BHA, and recently Glyphosate, etc.).

-For this post, I’m discussing the top 10 chemicals you should highly avoid.
+For this post, I’m discussing the top 10 chemicals to avoid ingesting through your skin.
 I’m not talking about eating pears and apple seeds.
 I’m talking about harmful chemicals hiding in plain sight.
 They are known carcinogens.
 They disrupt the endocrine system, and are especially bad for children, teens, and pregnant women.
 Here’s a question: Why are companies allowed to use them?

 10 Chemicals To Avoid